Contemporary history: COVID-19 pandemic

 In 2020, an outbreak of the COVID-19 disease, first documented in late 2019 in Wuhan, China, spread to other countries becoming a global pandemic, which caused a major socio-economic disruption all over the world.
 Many countries ordered mandatory lockdowns on movement and closures of non-essential businesses.
 The threat of the disease caused the COVID-19 recession, although the distribution of vaccines has since eased the economic impact in many countries.

 More generally, COVID-19 has been held up as an example of a global catastrophic risk unique to the modern era's ease of travel.
 New diseases can spread far faster and further in the contemporary era than any previous era of human history; pandemic prevention is one resulting field to ensure that if this happens with a sufficiently deadly virus, humanity can take measures to stop its spread.

-Forecasting the future

-Contemporary history is fertile ground for creating and testing models of the future of the third millennium, as being the most relevant and recent domain to compare predictions with.
-The field is called futures studies and it uses various models and methods to make forecasts, as well as testing these models against recent contemporary history in an attempt to verify the models' validity.
-Forecasters can use recent events in contemporary history to plot out their future scenarios and risks to better aid in planning.